 Scoring of the IFOM Clinical Science Self-Assessment is automatic and immediate and is explained on the IFOM Clinical Science Self-Assessment webpage.

 Important Changes to IFOM Score Reporting in 2019

 As part of our commitment to the continuous improvement of our programs, the NBME has changed the method by which we report the total test scores for the IFOM examinations.
 In addition, the content categorizations have been slightly changed and reorganized.
 Please read the full announcement here (in English; click here for the Spanish version of the announcement).

 Scoring, Scaling, and Equating

-Standard scores are the primary scores for the IFOM Basic Science Exam (BSE) and the IFOM Clinical Science Exam (CSE).
-Standard scores provide a consistent way to measure examinees’ performance on multiple exam forms administered at the same or different times.
+Equated percent correct scores are the primary scores for the IFOM Basic Science Exam (BSE) and the IFOM Clinical Science Exam (CSE).
+Equated percent correct scores provide a consistent way to measure examinees’ performance on multiple exam forms administered at the same or different times.

 These scores are statistically equated across exam administrations.
 Equating practices ensure that all scores have the same meaning on different forms of the same exam, despite potential differences in overall exam difficulty.

 Scores are scaled to a reference group of examinees from international medical schools (the “International Comparison Group”) who took the exam for the first time under standardized conditions.

 The NBME provides a variety of performance feedback on the IFOM exams in relation to an international comparison group of examinees.